msteenhagen/ghost-listmonk-bridge/README.md

 Ghost offers some more webhook options, and it should be easy to expand the bridge if I (or you) ever need them.

-## Ghost
+## Ghost Settings panel
-- Add a custom integration
+1. Add a custom integration
-- Add required webhooks
+2. Then, add required webhooks to the integration
-- Supply flask server address, e.g. http://127.0.0.1:5000
+3. Supply flask server address, e.g. http://127.0.0.1:5000 (if Ghost runs in the same local setup)
-- Make up a secret to use for authentication
+4. Make up a secret to use for authentication
-- Fill out `secret` variable in `app.py`
+5. Flask app: Fill out `secret` variable in `app.py`

-## Listmonk
+## Listmonk admin panel
-- Create new API user
+1. Create new API user
+2. Flask app: Fill out user name and access token in `app.py`
-- Create a list for your Ghost blog, and fill out the list number (top left corner) in `app.py`
+3. Create a list for your Ghost blog
-- Fill out user name and access token in `app.py`
+4. Flask app: Fill out the list number (top left corner) in `app.py`

+Run flask app and the bridge should be live.